Can you reverse pre-diabetes?

 “I have an annual health check-up and my blood sugar jumped more than expected from my previous normal test – it was a significant difference,” she says.

-Around 2 million Australians have pre-diabetes, according to Diabetes Australia, and approximately 1 in 3 then develop type 2 diabetes.
+Around two million Aussies have pre-diabetes, according to Diabetes Australia, and approximately one in three then develop type 2 diabetes.

 What is pre-diabetes?

-Diabetes is where insulin – the hormone made by the body to keep blood sugar levels in the normal range – isn’t produced or not enough of it is being made.
+Diabetes develops when insulin – the hormone made by the body to keep blood sugar levels in the normal range – isn’t produced or not enough of it is being made.
+Unlike type 1 diabetes, which is where the insulin producing cells in your pancreas are destroyed by your immune system, type 2 diabetes is mainly caused by being overweight and physical inactivity.
 Complications of type 2 diabetes include problems with the heart, kidneys, eyes, feet and nerves.

 Your blood glucose level is the amount of glucose (or sugar) in your blood.
 With pre-diabetes, your blood glucose level is higher than normal but not high enough to be diagnosed with type 2 diabetes.
 Your target blood glucose levels vary depending on your age, general health and medications you take.

-• impaired fasting glucose: higher than normal after fasting (8 hours for diagnosis)
+• Impaired fasting glucose: higher than normal after fasting (eight hours for diagnosis).

 “Once gestational diabetes is picked up there's around a 58% chance that you’ll develop type 2 diabetes within 10 years,” she says.